coderofsalvation/Gexpress-middleware-RESTsheet/README.md

 > NOTE: make sure to format the '#'-column as 'plain text'.
 Also extract the sheet id from the url (https://docs.google.com/spreadsheets/d/{id}/edit#gid=0 and put it into the openById(..)-call.

+> OPTIONAL: you can put json-strings in columns for nested data (it will be parsed automatically).

 ## querying the sheet

 | query param | example | info |